raspberrypilearning/trained-vision-app/en/step_5.md

 --- /task ---

 The script may take several minutes, or more, to complete the setup depending on the speed of your computer and your internet connection.
 Once it has finished, you will have a new directory inside your home directory, called `rps_by_hand`.
-This is the directory you'll be working in.
+This is the directory you'll work in.

 --- task ---

-Change directory to the `rps_by_hand` directory by typing the following command into your CLI and pressing the return key.
+To change directory to the `rps_by_hand` directory, type the following command into your CLI and press the Return key.

 ```bash
 cd rps_by_hand